Effective Field Theory for Leptoquarks: SCET formalism for the scalar leptoquark

-It is of interest to further explore the beyond SM SCET Lagrangian at $\mathcal{O}(\lambda^3)$.
-At subleading order in power counting $S_1$ decays into two and three jet final states.
-In the first case two collinear particles in $n_i$ direction share the total jet momentum $\mathcal{P}$ such that one of the particles will carry momentum $u\mathcal{P}$, with $0<u<1$ and the other momentum $(1-u)\mathcal{P}$.
-Since $u$ can have any value between $0$ and $1$ one has to integrate over this parameter space in the Lagrangian.
-Applying the same arguments of gauge invariance, Lorentz invariance and reparametrization invariance the two body decay Lagrangian for the leptoquark $S_1$ at subleading order reads:
+It is of interest to further explore the SCET Lagrangian beyond the leading power, as this will give access to different decay modes.
+At $\mathcal{O}(\lambda^3)$, the leptoquark $S_1$ can decay into two- and three-jet final states.
+In both cases the relevant operators contain up to three collinear fields.
+If two of these three fields belong to the same collinear sector, they share the large component $\bar n_i\cdot p_i$ of the total collinear momentum $p_i$.
+It follows that one of the two fields carries the large component $u\,\bar n_i\cdot p_i$ and the other one $(1-u)\,\bar n_i\cdot p_i$, where $0<u<1$, since the large components of collinear momenta are always positive.
+In the definition of the effective Lagrangian one needs to integrate over the value of $u$.
+Applying the restrictions imposed by gauge and Lorentz invariance, we find that the effective Lagrangian for two-jet decays of the leptoquark $S_1$ at subleading order in power counting is

-We label the operators by their field content and $B$ is the $U(1)_Y$ gauge boson.
-To distinguish the two jet operators at $\mathcal{O}(\lambda^3)$ we use the superscript $(k)$ for $k=1\,,2$ which denotes the collinear direction in which the third field with momentum $u\mathcal{P}_i$ is emitted.
-The operators labelled by $(0)$ contain a zero momentum field $\Phi^{(0)}$ such that:

-where $\tilde{\Phi}^{(0)}=i\sigma_2{\Phi^{(0)}}^{\ast}$.
-The zero momentum field $ \Phi^{(0)} $ has the gauge quantum numbers of the Higgs doublet but it does not transform under gauge transformations in SCET.
-After electroweak symmetry breaking it can be rotated to:
+The operators with a superscript ``(0)'' contain a zero-momentum Higgs doublet $\Phi^{(0)}$, which has the gauge quantum numbers as the Higgs doublet but does not transform under collinear gauge transformations.
+After electroweak symmetry breaking this field gets replaced by \cite{Alte:2018nbn}

-These operators will give a non-vanishing contribution to the two body decay rates of $S_1$ at $\mathcal{O}(\lambda^3)$.
-The second equation in (\ref{Eq.1}) describes a mono-jet signature in the detector plus missing energy from the $\nu_R$.
-All the fields in the remaining operators in the Lagrangian (\ref{subS1}) carry momentum different from zero.
-The Wilson coefficients for the two jet Lagrangian at $\mathcal{O}(\lambda^3)$ depend on the parameter $u$ if a particle with non zero momentum is emitted within the same jet.
-The superscript $(u)$ on the field implies the presence of a $\delta$- function which is there to ensure that the large momentum component of the second particle in the $i^{th}$ jet is fixed by $u\left(\bar{n}_i\cdot\mathcal{P}_i\right)$.
-For an explicit derivation see \cite{Alte:2018nbn}.
-For example: